ldosen/Shiftease/README.md

 ## Instructions
 - Make sure to have python, npm, and pip installed on your machine before proceeding.
 I used the most recent versions of python, npm, nodejs, and pip as of 4/4/19.

+**note:** any time in the instructions a npm install is performed it should be within the Shiftease/templates/static directory.
 ### Installing

 1. Run `npm install` in the Shiftease/templates/static/ directory.
 This should download and install all the required dependencies.